Dark Knight Basic Guide

 Goals for DRK openers include:

-• Use as many big hits and spend as much mana as possible inside potion and raid buff windows (which typically come up around the 4th or 5th GCD).
+• Use as many big hits and spend as much MP as possible inside potion and raid buff windows (which typically come up around the third or fourth GCD).
+This means that most skills will be delayed until this point.

 Standard Opener

-The potion used is whatever the current tier’s Strength potion is (as of the time of writing, it is the Grade 7 Tincture of Strength HQ).
+The potion used is whatever the current tier’s Strength potion is (as of the time of writing, it is the Grade 1 Gemdraught of Strength HQ).

 Rotation